 Artificial Intelligence In Autonomous Vehicles

-Artificial intelligence is often considered the key to autonomy for self-driving cars.
+Artificial intelligence (AI) is playing an ever-increasing role in the automotive industry and is considering the key to autonomy for self-driving cars.
 But why is that?
 The human being is remarkable in that it can drive vehicles at high speed and in urban areas with many things happening on the road and to the side – and yet a person can, usually, manage all these visual and aural cues without causing an accident.

-For all these inputs, such as traffic lights, pedestrians, other cars on the road, and roadworks, and challenges such as rain, fog and snow, the vehicle needs to replicate the ability of the human brain to sense what is happening.
+These things are very challenging for a computer.
+For all these inputs, such as traffic lights, pedestrians, other cars on the road, roadworks, and challenges such as rain, fog and snow, the vehicle needs to replicate the ability of the human brain to sense what is happening.
 It needs to anticipate and predict what will happen next, and then recommend a course of action.
 The AI has to decide on whether to slow the car down by applying the brake or to drive carefully to avoid an obstacle.

-The AI doesn’t work in isolation.
-Artificial intelligence advances rely on autonomous hardware.
+Artificial intelligence doesn’t work in isolation.
+AI advances rely on a lot of hardware, optimised for autonomous, self-driving vehicles.
 In turn, that hardware relies on autonomous software.
 The three, together, deliver truly autonomous vehicles.

 As the growth in capability of trained neural networks has increased there have been many breakthroughs for artificial intelligence.
 The self-driving car is, therefore, becoming a reality.

-The car as a data centre on wheels
+The car will soon be a data centre on wheels

 AI is now a fundamental part of our world.
 Though we may not be aware of it, artificial intelligence is involved whenever we search for a word on the web, when we make a financial transaction or when we have a filter applied to a picture on our smartphones.